bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 5. **Dendrogram Plotting**
    - Creates a large figure with a main axis for the dendrogram.
    - Sets `color_threshold=0` and `above_threshold_color='black'`, ensuring all branches are black.
-   - The x‐axis labels (sequence names) have a reduced font size to accommodate large sets of sequences.
+   - The x-axis labels (sequence names) have a reduced font size to accommodate large sets of sequences.

 6. **Cluster Assignments & Output**
    - Saves cluster labels to a CSV (`perid_clusters_assignments.csv`).
-   - Also writes a human‐readable text file grouping sequences by cluster ID.
+   - Also writes a human-readable text file grouping sequences by cluster ID.

 7. **Color Bar & Legend**
    - Creates a 1×N color bar below the dendrogram, mapping each leaf node’s cluster to a distinct color (unique to Model 5).